ethz-asl/mav_control_rw/mav_nonlinear_mpc/solver_made_from_cpp/README.md

 Build/Install:

-From this folder:
+From this folder do:

 mkdir build
 cd build
 cmake ..
 make

+The executable is now placed in the folder ../solver

+Execute it by running the following commands:

-cd ..
+cd ../../solver
 ./nmpc_solver_setup

 Then the controller is generated.